CortexIntelligentAutomation/docs/content/en/docs/Reference/Concepts/fundamentals/blocks/block-properties/what-is-a-block-property.md

 Common reasons for discarding include:

 - Discarding the exception output from [Handle Exception blocks][]
-- Discarding unwanted output values from blocks such as the [Execute SSH Command][TODO] block that have multiple Output properties
+- Discarding unwanted output values from blocks such as the [Execute SSH Command][] block that have multiple Output properties

 To discard an output value, the Output property should use the built-in `($)_` variable.